Yandex Cloud

 Previously, EdgeCDN supported issuing TLS certificates automatically for CDN resources.
 In CDN resource settings, such certificate type is shown as Let's Encrypt®.

 You cannot migrate such certificates from EdgeCDN to Yandex Cloud CDN.
-Instead, issue a new Let's Encrypt® certificate or upload a custom one through Yandex Certificate Manager and specify it when migrating your CDN resource.
+Instead, issue a new Let's Encrypt® certificate or upload a custom one through Yandex Certificate Manager and specify it in the settings of the migrated CDN resource.

 Editing the CNAME recordEditing the CNAME record